canonical/open-documentation-academy/multipass/macOS.md

 sudo apt install apache2
 ```

-Now, let’s open a browser and type in the IP address of the instance into the address bar.
-We should now see the default Apache homepage.
+Open a browser and type in the IP address of your instance into the address bar.
+You should now see the default Apache homepage.

 ![|720x545](https://assets.ubuntu.com/v1/e106f7f9-mp-macos-5.png)

-Just like that, we’ve got a web server running in a Multipass instance!
+Just like that, you've got a web server running in a Multipass instance!

-We can use this web server locally for any kind of local development or testing we like.
-If however, we want to access this web server from the internet (e.g. from a different computer), we need an instance that is exposed to the external network.
+You can use this web server locally for any kind of local development or testing.
+If however, you want to access this web server from the internet (for instance, a different computer), you need an instance that is exposed to the external network.

 <a href="#heading--launch-from-a-blueprint-to-run-docker-containers"><h3 id="heading--launch-from-a-blueprint-to-run-docker-containers">Launch from a Blueprint to run Docker containers</h3></a>

 Some environments require a lot of configuration and setup.
 Multipass Blueprints are instances with a deep level of customization.
-The Docker Blueprint, for example, is a pre-configured Docker environment with a Portainer container already running.
-We can launch an instance using the Docker Blueprint by running `multipass launch docker --name docker-dev`
+For example, the Docker Blueprint is a pre-configured Docker environment with a Portainer container already running.
+You can launch an instance using the Docker Blueprint by running `multipass launch docker --name docker-dev`.

-Once that’s finished, let’s run `multipass info docker-dev` to note down the IP of the new instance.
+Once that's done, run `multipass info docker-dev` to note down the IP of the new instance.

 ```plain
 $ multipass launch docker --name docker-dev